 Sofiri: What’s your favourite beach in Australia?

-My favourite beach is Clayton Beach which is in the north of Perth, and I consider myself very privileged to live very close to it.
+My favourite beach is Clayton Beach which is in the North of Perth, and I consider myself very privileged to live very close to it.
+There is also Scarborough Beach which I regularly visit during the summer, not necessarily for swimming though but for dancing at the amphitheatre right there at the beach which is absolutely magical!

 Sofiri: What is it about the Australian weather that you like?